-- Within 5 business days of submission, the submitter will receive a confirmation email and a copy of the abstract (in a Word document) for review and edits if necessary.
+- Within 5 business days of submission, the submitter will receive a confirmation email and a copy of the abstract (in a Google document) for review and edits if necessary.
 No editing of any abstracts is done by Hypertension Canada.
-The submitter is responsible to edit the Word document and reply to the confirmation email; otherwise the abstract will proceed exactly as submitted.
+The submitter is responsible to edit the Google document and reply to the confirmation email; otherwise the abstract will proceed exactly as submitted.

 - If you are submitting an abstract to multiple meetings (including the CCC, AHA, ACC and ESC) please ensure that you are fully aware of their submission guidelines and regulations.